kiransparakkal/Voting/README.md

 # Voting

 Background:

-In this assignment you will design and implement several voting rules.
  In a voting setting, we have a set of agents and a set of alternatives.
 Every agent has a preference ordering where